dotnet/core/Documentation/linux-prereqs.md

 # Linux System Prerequisites for .NET Core

 The following table represents the minimum library requirements to create, and run, a basic "hello world" console or MVC application with .NET Core.
-More complex applications could have additional requirements.
+This table lists .NET Core Runtime requirements; applications could introduce additional dependencies.

 | Distro         | 2.1                       | 2.2                       | 3.0                       |